Terms & Conditions

 4.9.
 You should also seek advice from your local GP.

 4.10.
-It is a condition of your purchasing a Treatment Package from us that you take out insurance with an approved insurer.
+It is a condition of your purchasing a Treatment Plan from us that you take out insurance with an approved insurer.
 This is required to indemnify you for any losses suffered because of insolvency, travel problems or medical issues.
 Your acceptance of these Terms and Conditions constitutes acceptance of this obligation.

 5. YOUR MEDICAL HISTORY AND RECORDS